Assurance Wireless

 Think of it like a yearly check-up at the doctor.
 You just need to show everything’s still okay.
 Keep your papers in a safe spot, and you’ll be fine.

 People on Tribal lands get extra help.
-Cliq Mobile supports these communities with flexible, high-speed FWA solutions, maximising your savings and connectivity.
+Cliq Mobile supports these communities with affordable internet solutions, maximising your savings and connectivity.
 The discount is bigger—up to $34.25 a month.
 That’s a lot of savings for families who need it.
 It can cover more of the cost for phone or internet service, which is super important for staying connected.
 Whether it’s calling for help, talking to family, or checking in with a doctor, this program can make a huge difference.

 The federal lifeline program offers an online application system where you'll enter your zip code and household information.
 You can apply for both wireless service and broadband service through this system.
 The program rules ensure safe connections during the application process.